tamnguyenvan/fast-object-tracking-annotation-tool/README.md

 - `j`: Fast move forward.
 - `k`: Fast move backward.
 - `h`: Toggle all annotations.
+- `g`: Toggle all bounding boxes except the current id.
+- `m`: Remove all bounding boxes from the current frame.

 The annotatoin process can be like this.
 - 1. Enter edit mode.